MisturaDev/Multi-App/README.md

 #  Multi-App

 **Multi-App** is a mobile application showcasing multiple CV pages with a built-in contact form powered by [Formspree](https://formspree.io/).
-The project was developed using Cordova and App.js as part of **Bincom Dev Center project assignment**.
+The project was developed using Cordova and App.js as part of **Bincom Dev Center Training**.

 ---